-Usually, the first thing I will do is open a can of smelly cat food and watch the cat’s response.
-If I can lure him to me with the food, then the best rescue options are available to me.
-After I give him a taste of the food, I will put the food in the far back of a cat carrier and hold it next to him so that he can walk inside.
+Some cats are very friendly and some will want to step on my lap.
+If so, or if I can pick up the cat and place him on my lap, I will first spread my cat bag over my lap and then pull the bag up around him.
+If the cat does not voluntarily come to me, I may open a can of smelly cat food and watch for his response.
+If I can lure him to me with the food, then I will let him have a taste and then place the food in the far back of a cat carrier and hold it next to him so that he can walk inside.
 If he walks in, all I need to do is close the door and come on down.
 If he is afraid of the carrier, then I can pull the food back out and set it on the tree where he can eat it within my reach.
 I will let him eat some and get comfortable, and then I will scruff him and put him in the cat bag.
 The cat bag is just a laundry bag with a glove sewn into the bottom.
 I simply insert my hand in the glove with the bag over my arm, scruff the cat and then invert the bag over the cat and tie it closed.

-Sometimes the cat is so afraid of me that he will voluntarily jump out of the tree.
+Sometimes the cat is so afraid of me that he will voluntarily jump out of the tree or go so far out on a limb that he falls.
 This is especially common with feral cats.
-Incredibly, cats are commonly able to survive high falls with no injury.
-There are no guarantees, of course, but cats often fall from heights around 100 feet and immediately run off after hitting the ground.
-If your cat jumps and runs off, he will probably hide for a while and come back out when he feels safe.
-Watch him for any signs of injury and be prepared to take him to the vet, but often the cat will show no hint that he has just fallen.
+Incredibly, cats are commonly able to survive high falls with no injury, but, of course, there are no guarantees.
+If your cat jumps or falls and runs off, do not chase after him.
+Otherwise, he may feel like he is being hunted.
+He will probably hide for a while and emerge when he feels safe.
+Watch him for any signs of injury and be prepared to take him to the vet, but often he will be just fine.